VoltLang/Website/doc/ideas.md

 ```

-Inbuilt string
+Builtin string
 ---

-Making `string` be a inbuilt type allows for several optimizations to be made.
+Making `string` be a builtin type allows for several optimizations to be made.
 Since string is immutable it allows us to cache the hash for the string.
-The string length is now in the `object`instead leading to less memory usage at referee site.
-It allows for transparent [interning](https://en.wikipedia.org/wiki/String_interning) of strings, this gives two benefits: one equality becomes a pointer compare; applications that uses many common strings (like a compiler) can see memory savings.
+The string length is now in the `object` instead, leading to less memory usage at the referee site.
+It allows for transparent [interning](https://en.wikipedia.org/wiki/String_interning) of strings, this gives two benefits.
+One, equality becomes a pointer compare.
+And two, applications that use many common strings (like a compiler) could see memory usage reductions.

 ```
 struct __String